henry252525/MarkTex/README.md

 *MarkTex* is pretty awesome.
 ```

+### Why Ruby?

+We decided to write MarkTex in Ruby for the following reasons:

+1. It's a high-level scripting language that allows for rapid prototyping.
+Since
+   MarkTex is still in heavy development, we wanted to use a language that would
+   allow us to build MarkTex is a short amount of time.
+2. Compared to Python, Ruby has fantastic regular expression and string manipulation support

+We will likely reach a point where Ruby is too slow for MarkTex.
+At this point,
+we will rewrite MarkTex in a lower-level language where we can perform more
+optimizations.
+For now, Ruby seems to be fast enough, since `latexmk` is
+actually the slowest part of the compilation process.

 ## Instructions

 Since MarkTex is a work in progress, we've yet to create a package for it.
 For